 It would be a dream come true to tell Arthur Miller how much his works impacted my outlook on life.
 I could identify with Willy, Biff, Hap, and Bernard from Death of A Salesman all at the same time.
 As a side benefit, he’d be a great partner if we decided to play Trivial Pursuit, after dinner.

-Hearing first hand from the military leader who changed the way leaders interacted with their soldiers and took Europe by storm with tactics that were scientific as well as mathematical would be eye opening.
+Hearing first hand from the military leader who changed the way leaders interact with their soldiers and took Europe by storm with tactics that were scientific as well as mathematical would be eye-opening.
 Not to mention he could really up my game for Settlers of Catan.

 That is all for our August employee spotlight.
 From helping us accomplish our goals to making us laugh with a very appropriate meme, Doug is a great leader at Webbula.
 Now, everyone go try out the hot chocolate powder, but if you choke no blame can be put on Webbula or the contributors of this blog!